kimjoar/writings/understanding-backbone.md

  });
 ```

-Now that we use Backbone views we can remove the `this.$` helper, as it
+Now that we use Backbone.js views we can remove the `this.$` helper, as it
 already exists in Backbone.
 We also no longer need to set `this.el`
-ourselves, as Backbone does it automatically when a view is instantiated
+ourselves, as Backbone.js does it automatically when a view is instantiated
 with an HTML element.

 ```diff